dakotamm/research_blog/_posts/2025-04-15-exploring-whidbey.md

 ---

-## KC Penn Cove Observational Data Exploration
+## KC Whidbey Basin Observational Data Exploration

 Now onto Penn Cove!!!
 The first step has been looking at what observational data we have from KC and starting to compare that to existing model data.
 Get ready for lots of plots!
 The first one is a map of all the sampling locations that KC has sampled in Whidbey Basin since 2022.